 What Does Velocity Mean in Project Management?

-Before we jump into the details of the velocity chart, we would like to give you an idea of velocity in project management.
-In science, velocity is a measure of distance covered in a specific time.
+Before we jump into the details of the velocity chart, we would like to give you an idea of what is the velocity in project management.
+In science, velocity is a measure of distance covered at a specific time.
 The meaning does not differ a lot in the project management world.

+What is the velocity in project management?
 Velocity, in project management, refers to the amount of work a team can accomplish in a set time period.
-The measure of the velocity of a project gives PMs an idea about the rate at which a project will be delivered by the concerned team.
+Velocity project management gives PMs an idea about the rate at which a project will be delivered by the concerned team.

 Measuring velocity can help teams track their performance over time, determine their progress rate, and identify how fast they can accomplish their tasks.
 It provides a clear view of the project deliverables and the rate at which goals will be accomplished.